 It comes after the High Court ruled that an injunction stopping the removal of the last tent in Parliament Square could be "lifted immediately".

 Peace campaigner Maria Gallastegui, 53, had challenged new by-laws giving Westminster Council the power to clear the area of "sleeping equipment".

 Ms Gallastegui, who has been there since 2006, co-operated with police officers as they removed her tent.

 She said: "This is not the end.
 We are going to go to the Court of Appeal.
 If we lose at the Court of Appeal we are going to go to Strasbourg."

 However, she added: "In a way this is a liberation for me.
 It is a big responsibility for me to have this in Parliament Square.
 Of course it is also a very profound statement, that is why I wanted to make the signs so large.

 "It has had a big impact, bigger than I could ever have imagined.
 My site has been photographed every day."

 Ms Gallastegui said she would claim the large box which was the focal point of her protest from the police and auction it to raise money for an orphanage in Iraq.

-The council has offered her assistance to find temporary accommodation.'No merit'
+The council has offered her assistance to find temporary accommodation.

 Turning down her attempt to appeal, the court said the case had "no merit", but added she could protest "24 hours a day" without a tent.